parkervg/grammar-guide/README.md

-# Speculative Grammar Backtracking
+# Grammar Guide

 This repo is an implementation of the decoding mechanism described in Section 3.2 of [Grammar Prompting for Domain-Specific Language
 Generation with Large Language Models](https://arxiv.org/pdf/2305.19234) by [@berlino](https://github.com/berlino).
+I refer to it as speculative grammar backtracking.

 It is a form of (rather lenient) constrained decoding, and can be used to guide even proprietary, black-box LLM APIs according to some context-free grammar.